Akron-Summit County Public Library: History

-Main Library History

 On January 26, 1874, the Akron City Council established an ordinance to provide a free public library for Akron.
 On February 27, 1874, the Board of Trustees of the newly formed library met for the first time, with John R. Buchtel serving as the first board president.
 On March 1, 1874, the library officially opened to the public on the second floor of the Masonic Temple that was located on the corner of South Howard Street and East Mill Street.
 In October 1898, the recently established public library moved from the Masonic Temple to the second floor of the Everett Building on East Market Street and North Main Street.

 The library grew rapidly and in August 1904, it moved to a new building funded by steel baron Andrew Carnegie who, in his retirement, provided funding for the building of 1,679 public Carnegie libraries in the United States.
-The building, at the corner of East Market Street and South High Street, is currently occupied by Brennan, Manna & Diamond, LLC.
+The building, at the corner of East Market Street and South High Street, is now office space.
 The library occupied this building until 1942 when its growing collection necessitated a move to larger quarters in the former Akron Beacon Journal building located at the corner of East Market Street and Summit Street.

 As early as 1958, Library officials began discussions regarding the need for a new Main Library.
 Library Director Russell Munn felt strongly that this new building should be located on South Main Street.
 In 1962, a bond issue was legislated that would provide $3 million for the construction of the new library.
 Ground was broken on September 15, 1965, and the doors to the 148300 sqft Main Library on South Main Street and South High Street opened on March 24, 1969, and the dedication ceremony was held on April 27, 1969.
 On May 30, 1974, the name of the library was changed from the Akron Public Library to the Akron-Summit County Public Library when the library officially changed its organization from a school district and extension center library to a county district library.

 Changing technology and expanding services to a growing population necessitated an expanded Main Library.
-In 1996, library officials began to plan for a new building to serve our community.
+In 1996, library officials began to plan for a new building.
 Discussions took place about relocating the library, but the final decision was to remain at its present location and expand.
 Due to the nature of the expansion, all materials and staff were relocated to a temporary location.
 In May 2001, Main Library closed its doors and began the move to a former DIY store on East Tallmadge Avenue.
 For more than three years Main Library operated from this facility until October 10, 2004, when the newly renovated and expanded 300000 sqft Main Library on South High Street and South Main Street reopened its doors to the community and was rededicated.